mattyImry/Nonna-s-Kitchen_MS3-Code-Institute/README.md

 ### **_Skeleton_**

-* The recipes will be presented with all the informations needed for the preparation on a card style format for easy navigation.
+* The recipes will be presented with all the informations needed for the preparation in a card style format for easy visualization.

-* To add the recipes to the website a minimalistic style form will be use.
+* To add the recipes to the website a minimalistic style form will be used.

 * A search function will be present for all the Users, logged in or not, in the main page to search the recipes database.

-* A search function will be present in the profile page.
-The profile page will only be visible when the user is logged in.

 * The Users can use the Navigation bar to navigate the different sections within the website.